Save money on your bills with PeakSave

 Can I take part in PeakSave if I own roof-top solar panels and battery storage?

 Yes.
-If you’re registered for PeakSave already or have received an email from us inviting you to take part, you can get involved in PeakSave Sundays.
+If you’re registered for PeakSave already or have received an email from us inviting you to take part, you can get involved.

 Just bear in mind that your credits will depend on your electricity usage and generation, and how your battery is configured.

-Can I take part in PeakSave if I’m on your Electric Drive time-of-use tariff?
+Can I take part in PeakSave if I’m on your EV tariff?

-If you normally charge up overnight on a discounted rate and don’t top up again during the day, you may end up paying more to charge during an event, even with electricity being half price.
+If you normally charge up overnight on a discounted rate and don’t top up again during the day, you may end up paying more to charge during a PeakSave Sunday, even with electricity being half price.

 How will you know how much electricity I use during PeakSave events and how will you calculate my credit?